Best Stick Welders: Weld Your Steel Properly

 - Under $125: Stick welders in this price range provide excellent value.
 While these stick welders are budget-friendly, make sure to purchase from a reputable manufacturer to ensure that the welder is high quality.

-- $125-$175: This is the most common price range for stick welders.
+- $125 to $175: This is the most common price range for stick welders.
 Stick welders in this price range are typically high quality, but make sure to read the reviews and do your research before making your purchase.

 - $175 and up: Stick welders in this price range are available at a premium price.
 These stick welders are typically of the highest quality and include several important safety features.